Did you know A Christmas Party is Tax Deductable?

-Planning on throwing a huge Christmas bash for your employees?
+Planning on throwing a huge Christmas bash for your employees and did you know A Christmas Party is Tax Deductable?
 If so, we have good news for you: you can write it off as a business expense and get a tax break!
 If you didn’t already have a good reason to plan a big event, you do now!

 You’ll find that most holiday parties qualify for a 100% deduction from your Australian taxes.
-Whether it’s a Christmas party, a spring picnic, or big summer events, you’ll find that these things can all be deducted from your taxes.
+Whether it’s a Christmas party, a spring picnic, or big summer events.
+You’ll find that these things can all be deducted from your taxes.

 There are three basic conditions that need to be met in order for it to qualify for the 100% tax deduction:

 What does this mean?
 In your company, there is a “tainted group” of people, essentially anyone who earns more than $110,000 per year, owns more than 10% shares, or is the family member of someone who owns 10% shares in the company.
 As long as more than 50% of the people attending the party are “regular employees” and not part of this “tainted group”, you can write off the expense as tax deductible.
 This is one reason many employers invite the families of their employees, as they are also tax deductible

 The expense will need to be one that is “appropriate and helpful” for the success of your company in order for it to be written off as tax deductible.
 Considering that the party is being thrown to boost the morale of your employees, it is a legitimate deduction.
 However, be careful that you don’t turn too many events into tax write-offs using this excuse, as it can bring all of your events into question.

-You’ve got accountants to help you handle the tax side of things, so let Red Scooter handle the party planning for your office Christmas soiree!
+You’ve got accountants to help you handle the tax side of things.
+So let Red Scooter handle the party planning for your office Christmas soiree!
 We’ll make sure that you get the biggest bang for your buck, and you’ll end up with a show-stopping party that will be fully tax deductible!